Hagos2022/alx-higher_level_programming/0x11-python-network_1/README.md

 8. Script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.
 9. Script that takes your Github credentials (username and password) and uses the Github API to display your id
 10. Script that takes 2 arguments in order to solve this challenge.
-11. Script that takes in 3 strings and sends a search request to the Twitter API